Couple-Sync/CoupleSync/README.md

 ## Summary

-This document provides a summary of our project building process for our app, **App Name Here**
+This document provides a summary of our project building process for our app, **An app that makes dining out simple and fun for couples by allowing them to swipe on restaurant options and find a mutual favorite.*

 ## Milestone Requirements